svh2811/Traffic-Sign-Recognition/README.md

 ### Testing Model on New Images

 60 traffic sign images from internet were collected and these images were saved in the directory `./data/examples/` in their appropriate class folders.
 Neural network model was trained on these example images, to check its perfomance.
 To see a detailed analysis of the Model prediction on random web images of traffic sign goto [notebook](https://github.com/svh2811/Traffic-Sign-Recognition/blob/master/Traffic_Sign_Classifier.ipynb).
-The analysis includes the Top-5 predictions as well as the class confidence of prediction as a bar chart.
+The analysis includes the Top-5 predictions as well as the softmax prediction probabilities of the new images as a bar chart.

 #### Observations